Form: Rounded shrub.

 (slightly acidic to alkaline). *Do not use a nitrogen fertilizer.

 Prune: Lightly, soon after flowering.
-Best blooms if allowed
+The fullest bloom occurs when the plant is allowed

 to grow "spiky" after spring trimming.
 New flower buds set in August.